Truck Axle Weight Calculator

 Trailer Axle Weight = Total Weight − Tractor Weight

-• Total Weight is the total weight of the truck and trailer in lbs.
+• Total Weight: The total weight of the truck and trailer in lbs.

-• Tractor Weight is the weight of the tractor unit in lbs.
+• Tractor Weight: The weight of the tractor unit in lbs.

-• Steer Weight is the weight on the steer axle in lbs.
+• Steer Weight: The weight on the steer axle in lbs.

-• Drive Axle Weight is calculated by subtracting the steer weight from the tractor weight.
+• Drive Axle Weight: Calculated by subtracting the steer weight from the tractor weight.

-• Trailer Axle Weight is calculated by subtracting the tractor weight from the total weight.
+• Trailer Axle Weight: Calculated by subtracting the tractor weight from the total weight.

 Total Weight (lbs) Tractor Weight (lbs) Steer Weight (lbs) Drive Axle Weight (lbs) Trailer Axle Weight (lbs)